emad-elsaid/gitmq/README.md

 Now you have a queue of messages that can't be altered, communicated between servers and all data saved in a git repository.

-This idea is flexible and can be modified for several use cases:
+This idea is flexible and can be altered for several use cases:

-1. the central server doesn't have to be a github or a like, you can use your own server as a git server.
+1. the central server doesn't have to be Github or a like, you can use your own server as a git server.
 1. You can have more than one queue for messages by creating many branches each for a type of messages or a different messages purpose.
-1. You can have the same branch consumed from different servers each message processed multiple times in different ways like RabbitMQ fan out strategy
+1. You can have the same branch consumed from different servers each message processed multiple times in different ways like RabbitMQ fanout strategy
 1. You can keep browse your message queue with any git client UI or CLI
 1. You can clean your servers git local repo so that it deletes old commit history to save space.